joapuiib/mkdocs-materialx/docs/setup/adding-document-dates-authors.md

 ## Features

-- Always displays **exact** meta information of the document and works in any environment (no-Git, Git environments, Docker, all CI/CD build systems, etc.)
+- Works in any environment (no-Git, Git environments, Docker, all CI/CD build systems, etc.)
 - Support list display of recently updated documents (in descending order of update date)
 - Support for manually specifying date and author in `Front Matter`
 - Support for multiple date formats (date, datetime, timeago)